The Tin Drum-1979

 Thought to be director Pedro Almodóvar’s most personal effort to date, Pain and Glory (2019) showcases the talents of actor Antonio Banderas, who has been appearing in Almodóvar’s films since 1982.

-A character study, the film poetically reflects on the life of an aging filmmaker (Banderas) who aches to find his lost creative soul while reminiscing about his first love.
+A character study, the film poetically reflects on the life of an aging filmmaker (Banderas) who yearns to rediscover his lost creative spirit while reminiscing about his first love.

-The triumphant film could have been faster-paced, but above all celebrates life, regret, and pain, and is thus inspiring.
+The triumphant film could have been faster-paced, but above all, it celebrates life, regret, and pain, and is thus inspiring.

-Salvador Mallo (Banderas) is a once well-known filmmaker well on the decline personally and professionally.
-He suffers from health maladies leaving him in chronic pain and has lost his knack for crafting good projects.
+Salvador Mallo (Banderas) is a once well-known filmmaker who is now personally and professionally on the decline.
+He suffers from health maladies, leaving him in chronic pain, and has lost his knack for crafting good projects.

 When he runs into an old friend and actress, Zulema (Cecilia Roth), who barely acts anymore and is reduced to accepting any roles offered to her, he decides to visit the lead actor from his best-known film, Sabor.

-Salvador hasn’t spoken to Alberto (Asier Etxeandia) in thirty years and both ruminate over the film as it is to be remastered and celebrated.
+Salvador hasn’t spoken to Alberto (Asier Etxeandia) in thirty years, and both ruminate over the film as it is to be remastered and celebrated.

-Once a subject of contention, Salvador and Alberto begins to smoke heroin prompting Salvador to revisit his childhood memories, rediscovering life.
-His most prominent memory is when he and his father and mother Jacinta (Penelope Cruz) move to a whitewashed cave to live.
+Once a subject of contention, Salvador and Alberto begin to smoke heroin, prompting Salvador to revisit his childhood memories, rediscovering life.
+His most prominent memory is when he, his father, and his mother, Jacinta (played by Penélope Cruz), move to a whitewashed cave to live.

 There he meets and befriends an older laborer, whom he teaches to read.
 Salvador discovers his sexuality through this young man after seeing him naked.